simple-frontend-dev/frontend-applications-split/examples/monorepository/different-url-per-application-module-federation/README.md

 });
 ```

-Finally, update your `tsconfig.json` configuration with the paths of the remote runtime dependencies:
+Update your `tsconfig.json` configuration with the paths of the remote runtime dependencies:

 ```json
 "paths": {